 Post Exercise Recovery Nutrition

-The weather is beautiful and it is time to get outside and train strong and smart for all of your summer and fall endurance events.
+The weather is beautiful and it is time to get outside and train strong and smart for all of your upcoming endurance events.
 Whatever your endurance event may be, it helps to know how to maximize your time and effort to get the greatest results.
 It also helps to have enough energy left after training that you can still function and be normal for the rest of the day.
 We caught up with a friend and local dietitian and personal trainer, Lindsay Kay Kordick and asked her advice on post exercise recovery nutrition.

 Sauce Headwear (SH): Do you have any magic potions that we can swallow after a hard workout?
 (Legal of course)

 Lindsay (L): The best recovery supplement is actually not a supplement at all- it’s just balanced nutrition and hydration.
 Making sure that your body is fueled well prior to your activity and during can make a big difference in how quickly you can recover.

 SH: All the information we’ve read gives all kinds of technical details about grams of carbs per kilogram of body weight, etc that you should have after a workout.
 Can you remind us of those specifics for ENDURANCE athletes?

 L: Rather than doing a bunch of math, which may or may not be accurate or useful, I recommend people consume 60-75 g carbohydrate combined with 15-25 g of protein.
 Many endurance athletes will skimp on the protein, but it can actually help with carbohydrate absorption.